Email | Configure Microsoft Graph Mailer for WordPress

 Assign Microsoft Graph API Permissions

-• If you previously closed the browser tab for your app registration, click the View in Entra portal next to the Application Client ID on the plugin’s Mail configuration page to reopen it and continue.
+• The application still requires additional API permissions.
+Therefore return to the Microsoft Entra portal.
+If you previously closed the browser tab for your app registration, click the View in Entra portal next to the Application Client ID on the plugin’s Mail configuration page to reopen it and continue.

 • Open the API permissions page in the Microsoft Entra App Registration.